Matlabas River

 The Matlabas River is a river in Limpopo Province, South Africa.
 It is a tributary of the Limpopo River.
-The river's catchment area comprises 3,448 square kilometers.
+The river's catchment area comprises 3,448 square kilometres.
 The entire catchment area of the river is located within the Waterberg District Municipality.

 Course

 The Matlabas has its source in the western part of the Waterberg Massif within the area of the Marakele National Park.
-After leaving the mountains it flows roughly northwestwards across the Lowveld until it joins the right bank of the Limpopo River.
+After leaving the mountains it flows roughly north-westwards across the Lowveld until it joins the right bank of the Limpopo River.

 Although it is a perennial river, the Matlabas is highly subject to seasonal variations, thus its runoff is very variable.
 Its main tributary is the Mamba River.